 I’m not saying you need a full-out complete outline of every single detail, but you need to have some general idea.
 If you like the idea of a pantser being able to go where the story takes them, that’s fine!
 Just leave enough room in the outline to do so.
 But I do think it’s important to have a basic outline.

 Without it, chances are we’ll get lost in the middle of our book, forget where we wanted to go with it, and give up long before it’s as good as it could be.
-We wouldn’t be able to foreshadow events in a way that hooks readers and fleshes out our story.
+And even if we did manage to kick our own butts enough to get it done (very difficult to do, don’t know if you’ve ever tried to kick your own butt.
+I twisted my knee trying.), chances are we wouldn’t be able to foreshadow events in a way that hooks readers and fleshes out our story.
+We wouldn’t be able to give it that real, deep, vibrant feel of a story that has taken on its own life.

 - What are the major events: what are the characters going to have to deal with in the story?
 What events are significant enough that they will change your character(s)?